jacobjmarks/thoughts/_posts/2023-00-00-isolating-environment-variables-in-xunit-tests.md

     [Fact]
     void Should_See_Foo()
     {
-        var environmentVariables = new InMemoryEnvironmentVariableProvider(new()
+        IEnvironmentVariableProvider environmentVariables = new InMemoryEnvironmentVariableProvider(new()
         {
             new("ENV_VAR", "Foo"),
         });

-        var sut = new SystemUnderTest(environmentVariables);
+        // provide the stub via constructor-level dependency injection var sut = new SystemUnderTest(environmentVariables);
         Assert.Equal("Foo", sut.GetEnvironmentVariable("ENV_VAR"));
     }